Awni00/relational-convolutions/rebuttals/tmlr/XLHi.md

 Thank you for your review and your helpful thoughts and feedback.

+We have uploaded a revised version of the manuscript with several additions to address feedback from reviews.
+Please see the global response for an overview of these additions.
+Below, we will address your particular concerns and highlight additions related to your review in more detail.

 > $\langle x_1 W_1, x_2 W_2\rangle = x_2 W_2 W_1 x_1^\top = x_2 W x_1$ has interesting properties when $W$ is positive definite, and also it’s interesting that if $d_{\mathrm{proj}} < d_{\phi}$ then $W_2 W_1^\intercal$ is a low-rank approximation of $W$.
 I wonder if the authors have thought about this.

 Yes.
 Both of these points are important considerations.
 There are two parts to your question that we will respond to in turn.
 We refer to section 2 in the paper and provide a discussion below.